IBMDeveloperUK/Python-Pandas-Workshop/README.md

 - Transforming and exploring data
 - Visualising data

-After an introduction to each of the subjects there will be some exercises to practice what you have learned.
+After an interactive overview for each of the subjects there will be some exercises to practice what you have learned.

 ## Getting Started with Jupyter Notebooks